a-shine/pm-for-startups/deck.md

 - The business canvas is very focused on stakeholders and making money sustainably
 - Here we take a project perspective, which is more focused on the project team and delivering value to the stakeholders
-- The focus is on identifying and delivering value!
+- The focus is on identifying and delivering value + ensuring it is delivered!

 --